dakala/fullcalendar-site-static/_docs-v4/premium.md

 });
 ```

-But first, you must install the necessary plugins...
+But first, you must install the necessary plugins.

 ## Package Managers